Elisso Bolkvadze: Awards and recognitions

 On October 7, 2015, she was awarded the Order of Arts and Literature, by France's Culture Minister Fleur Pellerin.

 January 22, 2015, she became UNESCO Artist for Peace.
-This prestigious title was designated to her by UNESCO General Director, Irina Bokova.
+This title was awarded to her by UNESCO General Director, Irina Bokova.
+Following her vote for a controversial law in 2023, widely seen as designed to repress civil society, a petition by the PEN Center of Georgia asking the UNESCO Secretary General to withdraw this title drew more than 100 signatures.

-In 2018, she was also awarded the most prestigious national honor - “The medal of honor of Georgian government” by the Georgian government.
+In 2018, she was also awarded "The Medal of Honor of the Georgian Government" by the Georgian president.

-Elisso Bolkvadze was interviewed by the Piano Performer Magazine (USA) and was featured on the cover of the fall issue.
+Elisso Bolkvadze was interviewed by the Piano Performer Magazine (USA) and was featured on the cover of the fall 20016 issue.

 Concerts

-Elisso has played sold out recitals and concerts throughout Europe, United States, Japan and China in prestigious Concert Halls: such as John F. Kennedy Center for the Performing Arts (Washington) Pasadena Auditorium (Los Angeles), Orange County Convention Center, Salle Pleyel, Salle Gaveau, Théâtre des Champs Elysées in Paris, Gewandhaus Orchestra (Leipzig), Herkulessaal (Munich, Germany) Alte Oper (Frankfurt, Germany), Saint Petersburg Philharmonic Hall (Russia), Wiener Konzerthaus, Victoria Hall (Geneva), Cadogan Hall in London, Konzerthaus Berlin, Teatro Manzoni in Milan, Orchestra Hall, Chicago, Knight Concert Hall, etc.
+Elisso has played sold out recitals and concerts throughout Europe, United States, Japan and China in major concert halls: such as John F. Kennedy Center for the Performing Arts (Washington) Pasadena Auditorium (Los Angeles), Orange County Convention Center, Salle Pleyel, Salle Gaveau, Théâtre des Champs Elysées in Paris, Gewandhaus Orchestra (Leipzig), Herkulessaal (Munich, Germany) Alte Oper (Frankfurt, Germany), Saint Petersburg Philharmonic Hall (Russia), Wiener Konzerthaus, Victoria Hall (Geneva), Cadogan Hall in London, Konzerthaus Berlin, Teatro Manzoni in Milan, Orchestra Hall, Chicago, Knight Concert Hall, etc.

 In addition, Elisso Bolkvadze has performed with number of orchestras, including Qatar Philharmonic Orchestra, Lithuanian National Symphony Orchestra (Lithuania), National Philharmonic of Ukraine, Tiroler Symphonieorchester Innsbruck, Orchestre National de France, Dallas Symphony Orchestra and so on.

 In June, 2018 Elisso performed at UNESCO Headquarters on the occasion of the 100th anniversary of the Proclamation of Independence of the Democratic Republic of Georgia.

 Elisso Bolkvadze is also the Founder and Artistic Director of Batumi Black Sea Music and Art Festival in Georgia.

 Labels

 Elisso Bolkvadze has recorded a broad program for piano and orchestra by Ludwig van Beethoven, Pyotr Ilyich Tchaikovsky, Sergei Rachmaninoff, Camille Saint-Saëns and Franz Liszt for the label Sony Classical Records under the direction of Jansug Kakhidze.

 She also recorded a live recital at the Festival Michel Sogny in August 2007 for the Cascavelle label.

-In 2015 she recorded a new CD, with Audite label with the piece of Shubert and Prokofiev.
+In 2015 she recorded a new CD for the label Audite with the piece of Schubert and Prokofiev.